 A.T.
 Still Memorial Library is committed to the principles of diversity, equity, inclusion, and accessibility for all (DEIA).
 We draw inspiration for our DEIA efforts from the University’s ideals of whole person healthcare and scholarship, MLA (Medical Library Association) Code of Ethics, the library’s strategic plan, and the ATSU Advisory Council on Diversity (ACOD) - 2020 Diversity Strategic Plan Narrative.

-This guide was created in accordance with the ATSU mission of preparing highly competent professionals by focusing on whole person healthcare, scholarship, community health, interprofessional education, diversity, and underserved populations.
-It is meant as a place for students, faculty, and staff to discover a multitude of resources on the topics of race/racism, the LGBTQ community, social medicine, social justice, health equity/equality, and other vital subjects medical professionals may need to expand their knowledge of to best serve the communities they interact with.
+This guide is a resource for students, faculty, and staff to explore a multitude of resources on various topics including race/racism, the LGBTQ community, social medicine, social justice, health equity/equality, and other vital subjects medical professionals may need to expand their knowledge to best serve the communities they interact with.

 In the Library Collection:

 Recommended by Diversity and Inclusion:

 Read other articles curated with the intent to help readers engage in necessary conversations about race and to inform strategies to eliminate structural racism in institutions in a free-to-read collection.

 Diversity and Inclusion in Quality Patient Care by Marcus L. Martin (Editor); Sheryl Heron (Editor); Lisa Moreno-Walton (Editor); Michelle Strickland (Editor)